Rafadrodrigues/Dashboard_amazon_sales/README.md

 Differents insights can be retrived from the dashboard, however, i will quote some results obtained from the analysis.

-1.This analysis highlights the **Sub-Saharan Africa region** as the top performer in sales volume, with a strong **preference for suits**, irrespective of the sales channel (online or offline).
+1. This analysis highlights the **Sub-Saharan Africa region** as the top performer in sales volume, with a strong **preference for suits**, irrespective of the sales channel (online or offline).

 2. The significant delay between **order and ship dates** in **November** and **January** suggests increased sales activity, possibly linked to seasonal demand such as **holidays** and **promotions**.

-3. Sales have more priority levels
+3. This analysis reveals that **cosmetics** and **clothes dominate sales**, whereas meat and snacks contribute the least to overall sales, indicating a disparity in consumer demand across product categories.

 # Links